What happens when you’re in an online gift basket business course? There’s lots of learning and more as I reveal five missteps my students make.

 The course allows thousands of individuals from all over the world to have immediate access to me 24 hours a day, 7 days a week.
 They can ask me absolutely anything they need to know about gift baskets.

 Most of all, I can customize the basic lessons to help students create a specific plan for success according to wherever in the world they live.
 I find suppliers, create scripts to get sales, and much more during the six weeks we’re together.

 Similar to done-for-you support, all they have to do is ask for guidance.
 When the course is done, each student can download and print a certificate of completion.

 Questions asked and comments shared during the class are beneficial for all students and me as well.
 I get to understand exactly what may hold a student back from succeeding.
-Then I proceed to share my knowledge so that nothing blocks their opportunities.
+Then I proceed to share my knowledge so nothing blocks their opportunities.

-I consider any unknowns revealed in the class’s discussion forum to be potential missteps, not mistakes.
+I consider any unknowns revealed in the class’s discussion area to be potential missteps, not mistakes.
 We all have preconceived notions about business ownership.
 Until you learn the truth, you’ll think something else that’s not true.